 “My children need me, my wife needs me, my academic community and students need me, and my research requires my full focus,” Khan Suri said in the release.
 “I humbly submit that I should not be punished for something I did not do, nor should I be made a tool for political gains — whether by the groups who initiated these attacks or by those who amplified the smear campaigns against me.”

 Federal immigration officials detained Khan Suri March 17, alleging he was a threat to U.S. foreign policy.
-U.S. Immigration and Customs Enforcement released Khan Suri May 14 from a detention facility in Avadaro, Texas, following a federal judge’s ruling that his detainment unconstitutionally targeted him for protected speech and familial associations, violating the First Amendment.
+U.S. Immigration and Customs Enforcement released Khan Suri May 14 from a detention facility in Alvarado, Texas, following a federal judge’s ruling that his detainment unconstitutionally targeted him for protected speech and familial associations, violating the First Amendment.

 “The government’s argument essentially boils down to the sweeping assertion that it can use immigration laws to silence speech it disagrees with and no federal district court has authority to review the constitutionality of its actions,” Zafar said in the release.
 “This dangerous and unprecedented argument not only chills Dr. Suri’s and his family’s speech but that of other noncitizens who seek to speak up in support of Palestinian rights.
 We are asking the court of appeals to reject this frightening proposal.”

-A DHS spokesperson did not immediately respond to a request for comment.
+DHS did not respond to a request for comment.

 Khan Suri is currently teaching one Georgetown course, “Majoritarianism and Minority Rights in South Asia,” according to GU Experience, an internal platform for students and faculty.